wehlutyk/thesis/content/3-gistr-4-results.md

 This relates to the last observation produced by our manual exploration: chunk-level insertions and deletions seem to occur in similar sizes when close to one another.
 To quantify this observation we estimate a correlation function between the sizes of chunk-level insertion and deletion separated by fixed numbers of conserved or replaced words.
-More precisely, for each chunk-level insertion in the data set we identify the nearest chunk-level deletion either before or after it, separated by words that are not involved in an exchange.
+More precisely, for each chunk-level insertion in the data set we identify the nearest chunk-level deletion either before or after it, separated by words that are not involved in an exchange.^[
-^[As alluded to when introducing the transformation model, when exchanges separate a chunk-level insertion from a chunk-level deletion there are several paths from one to the other, depending on when one traverses the exchange;
+As alluded to when introducing the transformation model, when exchanges separate a chunk-level insertion from a chunk-level deletion there are several paths from one to the other, depending on when one traverses the exchange;
 different paths can have different final distances, none of which are more or less plausible than the others.
 The distance between a chunk-level insertion and a chunk-level deletion separated by an exchange is thus not clearly defined.
 ]